 Of all of the many home remedies, the apple cider vinegar mole removal method is among the most popular with many people claiming to have success with the treatment.
+You can compare this method to natural products such as Dermatend.
 In this article you will learn what causes these blemishes and how to remove them using home remedies.

 The vast majority of people will find that they have moles on their body.
 The majority of the blemishes will present themselves in the first 25 years of life and by the age of 40, they could have anywhere between 10 and 40 of the dark skin lesions.
 Moles are clusters of cells called melanocytes.
 These cells are responsible for carrying the pigment in the skin which gives it its color.
 Because there is so much pigment in one place, the blemish becomes darker in color compared to the surrounding skin.